elisawarner/Fake_Abstract_Generator/README.md

 Date: Dec 19, 2019

 ## Fake Abstract Generator
-The concept of this pet project is to download all abstracts from the 2018 CVPR conference and create a fake abstract based on the current abstracts.
+The concept of this pet project is to download all abstracts from the 2015-2019 CVPR conferences and create a fake abstract based on the current abstracts.
 The generator uses a simple n-th order Markov Chain to generate results.

 ## How to Use:
 1. Use the Jupyter Notebook `fake_abstract.ipynb` or run the `fake_abstract.py` code.